urbanemissionsinfo/AQI_bulletins/README.md

 This dataset contains AQI Daily bulletins released by the Central Pollution Control Board (CPCB) between 2015-24.
 These daily bulletins can be currently obtained here: [CPCB Daily AQI Bulletins](https://cpcb.nic.in/AQI_Bulletin.php)

+The dataset is published on Datasette: [AQI Bulletins](https://aqi-bulletins.vercel.app/)

 The data contains (available) following columns:
 - `date`: The granularity of the data is at day level.
 Date in YYYY-MM-DD format.
 - `city`: Name of city.